Akemp787/Comprehensive-Business-Performance-Analysis/README.md

-# Sales and Financial Performance Analysis Project
+# Comprehensive Business Performance Analysis

 ## Introduction
 This project aims to conduct a comprehensive analysis of sales and financial data for a business to support data-driven decision-making.
 By analyzing key metrics such as sales performance, pricing strategies, discount impacts, product performance, and financial forecasts, this project provides actionable insights to optimize business strategies.